 A Global View

 As social problems become ever more globally interconnected, SSA has adopted a strategic commitment to and begun the deliberate implementation of a robust international social welfare program agenda.
 Our program presently includes a significant focus on international social welfare by integrating cross-national and comparative content into our curriculum, developing study-abroad and internship placement opportunities for students, organizing lectures by international scholars visiting Chicago, and promoting scholarly and student exchanges in partnership with peer institutions abroad.
 With support provided by the University’s Provost’s Office, SSA has undertaken a permanent expansion of its faculty ranks, with a strategic focus placed on bringing in faculty with explicit expertise in global and international social welfare.
 Our first of several faculty hires in this emerging domain joined us in July 2012; since then, SSA has hired additional faculty members, taking SSA’s expertise on global questions to an unprecedented level, and allowing the School to forge a defining role in the globalization of social welfare concerns and problems.
 We now have a full cadre in place that takes up social welfare policy and practice across Asia, Central/Latin America, the former Soviet Union, and Africa, which also complements work in Europe.
 SSA faculty also serve on the Steering Committee of the University’s Center in Delhi, the University’s Beijing Governance Committee, and the international advisory board of the Indian Journal of Social Work.
-We are completing our third year of seminars in international social work, which builds out field experiences in India, China, Hong Kong, and through the University’s Human Rights program.
-In addition, we have developed a Certificate in Global Social Development Practice (GSDP) for a more substantive cluster of courses and fieldwork.
+We are completing our fourth year of seminars in international social work, which builds out field experiences in India, China, Hong Kong, and through the University’s Human Rights program.
+In addition, we welcomed the first cohort of students pursuing a new global social policy and practice certificate.

 One outgrowth of our growing visibility on the global stage is a new acceleration of our international student enrollment, which reached an all-time high this year.